gpratte/react-poker-game-2022-12-22/README.md

 _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

+## step 16 set state with function
+Use a function as the argument to a setState just to confirm that the current state is passed as the argument to the function.
+For example the setLeaguePlayers function takes in the anonymous function and passed the current league players (currentLeaguePlayers) to the anonymous function.
+Nothing is done

+    const leaguePlayers = await playerClient.getPlayers(game.id);
+    // No need to use a function for the setLeaguePlayers but doing it just to show
+    // that the argument is the current state of leaguePlayers. setLeaguePlayers((currentLeaguePlayers) => {
+      // console.log('using a function for the set league players, argument is ' +
+      //   JSON.stringify(currentLeaguePlayers))
+      return leaguePlayers
+    });

 ## step 15 upgrade router version 6
 Upgraded the react router from version 5.x to 6.x.